jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

    (No fee)

-   The highest placing Belgian will receive the Bernard Moeykins Award sponsored by Bob and Nancy Lennox.
-(1st & 2nd place winners from classes, 3, 4, & 5 are eligible.)
+   The all breeds combined winner will receive the Bernard Moeykins Award sponsored by Bob and Nancy Lennox.
+(1st & 2nd place winners from classes, 3-5 are eligible.)
 All breeds combined.
-7. ### Lactating Mare
+7. ### Lactating Mares,

    Entry Fee: $5.00